awsdocs/aws-organizations-docs/doc_source/orgs_manage_ous.md

 ## Moving an account to an OU or between the root and OUs<a name="move_account_to_ou"></a>

-When signed in to your organization's master account, you can move accounts in your organization from the root to an OU, from one OU to another, or back to the root from an OU\.
+When signed in to your organization's management account, you can move accounts in your organization from the root to an OU, from one OU to another, or back to the root from an OU\.
 Placing an account inside an OU makes it subject to any policies that are attached to the parent OU and any other OUs in the parent chain up to the root\.
 If an account isn't in an OU, it's subject to only the policies that are attached to the root and any that are attached directly to the account\.
 To move an account, complete the following steps\.

 **Minimum permissions**
 To move an account to a new location in the OU hierarchy, you must have the following permissions: